Why Russian Domestic Politics Make U.S. Sanctions Less Effective

 More importantly, the sanctions are not working politically.
 The United States continues to levy sanctions over Russia’s aggressive actions in Ukraine, four years after the first Ukraine-related sanctions took effect.
 Sanctions also did not deter Russia from engaging in subsequent high-profile intelligence operations like election interference and the Skripal attack.

 Of course, one can reasonably argue that sanctions have deterred Russia from taking even more aggressive actions.
-However, without a better look into Russia’s foreign policy decision-making, including how it much weighs potential sanctions in its cost-benefit analyses, we simply cannot know whether this proposition is true.
+However, without a better look into Russia’s foreign policy decision-making, including how much it weighs potential sanctions in its cost-benefit analyses, we simply cannot know whether this proposition is true.
 Future researchers looking back at this moment may find evidence that sanctions have worked as a deterrent, but there are no cases where we can now say with certainty that sanctions have deterred Russia.

 There are, however, cases where we can see that sanctions have not deterred.
 To put it crudely, the mere fact that Washington and Brussels continue to impose new sanctions because of new Russian actions strongly suggests that sanctions are not stopping Russian aggression.